-She also talks about the BRAN model of wise decision making in pregnancy – in short, she suggests that we should always ask ourselves and/or our care givers about the benefits, the risks, and the alternatives to any option, and to also ask what would happen if we were to do nothing.
-I love that she stresses this point for her readers – that it is their body and their baby, and that they ultimately have to take responsibility for the decisions that impact their pregnancy by asking questions and deeply listening to themselves and their babies.
-This gives people a good idea of what questions to ask, including questions about doing nothing, since so much of pregnancy care is focused on always doing something.
+She also talks about the BRAN model of wise decision making in pregnancy.
+In short, she suggests that we should always ask ourselves and/or our care givers about the benefits, the risks, and the alternatives to any option, and to also ask what would happen if we were to do nothing.
+I love that she stresses this point, which is central to our work at Indie Birth – that it is their body and their baby, and that they ultimately have to take responsibility for the decisions that impact their pregnancy by asking questions and deeply listening to themselves and their babies.
+This also weaves in beautifully with the Six Steps of Healing that Susun Weed describes in her work.

-Part 2 discusses some gentle parenting choices for new babies, again with the same blend of common sense, intuition and science.
-She talks about attachment parenting, baby wearing and co-sleeping, and the many physical, social and emotional benefits those choices have for babies.
+Part 2 of the book is on gentle parenting, and includes discussions about attachment parenting, baby wearing and co-sleeping, and the many physical, social and emotional benefits those choices have for babies.
 Ultimately in the gentle parenting section, Buckley asks the reader to have a healthy sense of skepticism about all information they are given, and to always be questioning and searching for their own inner truth.

-Buckley eloquently describes what an undisturbed birth look like, how it works, and why you should probably want one.
+Buckley eloquently describes what an undisturbed birth look like, how it works, and why you probably want one.
 I love that she doesn’t make the book about location of birth, but instead makes the stronger case for an undisturbed, safe, easy birth, which the reader is then left to decide if they want that sort of birth, and the best way to make that happen if they do (although she does have a chapter that brings up the possibility and safety of homebirth).

 I urge YOU to get 3-4 copies of this book, one for yourself to keep and a few to loan out to any and all pregnant friends or family members you may have.
 If you want to learn more about her work, check out Sarah Buckley’s amazing website with tons of free information and resources at: http://www.sarahbuckley.com